 Hourly Rate: $12-65+ per hour

-This is where the real money starts.
+This is where you can make real money.

-As a Google Ads specialist, you’ll:
+As a Google Ads specialist, you will:

-- Plan and launch new advertising campaigns
+- Plan and launch advertising campaigns

-- Conduct keyword research
+- – Do keyword research

 - Create detailed reports

-- Optimise ads for better results
+- – Improve ads for better results

 6. Technical Writer